A frequent question we see asked is if Turkish Coffee stronger than Espresso.

-One of the oldest and ancient ways to brew a cup of coffee is the Turkish Coffee Preparation.
+The Turkish Coffee Preparation is one of the oldest and ancient ways to brew a cup of coffee.
 Would you believe that people started brewing this coffee in as early as the 1500s?

 When comparing the strength of Turkish coffee and Espresso, we can determine the strength of their taste and caffeine content.
 If we will talk about the taste, then yes, Turkish Coffee is stronger than espresso.
 On the other hand, the Espresso wins if we measure the strength with the caffeine content.